OnionIoT/omega2-fw-tester/README.md

 ./run_all_tests.sh
 ```

-Note: variables used in json files (for example wireless_network.json) should be passed as environment variables
+Note: variables used in json files (for example wireless_network.json) should be passed as environment variables:
 ```
 export WIFI_SSID=<your wifi ssid>
-export WIFI_PASSWORD=<your wifi ssid>
+export WIFI_PASSWORD=<your wifi password>
 ```

 ## Sample Output